bsmith89/longev-mgen/doc/submission.md

 of the labeled features, and axes are labeled with the fraction of all variation accounted for by that PC.
-Novel MAGs (black triangles) are labeled, as are 7 previously described cultivar genomes and high quality MAGs: _Candidatus_ Homeothermus arabinoxylanisolvens (Ha), _Muribaculum intestinale_ (Mi), _Duncaniella muris_ (Dm), _Duncaniella freteri_ (Df), _Duncaniella dubosii_ (Dd) _Paramuribaculum intestinale_ (Pi),
+Novel MAGs (black triangles) are labeled, as are 7 previously described cultivar genomes and high-quality MAGs: _Candidatus_ Homeothermus arabinoxylanisolvens (Ha), _Muribaculum intestinale_ (Mi), _Duncaniella muris_ (Dm), _Duncaniella freteri_ (Df), _Duncaniella dubosii_ (Dd) _Paramuribaculum intestinale_ (Pi),
 _Candidatus_ Amulumruptor caecigallinarius (Ac).